tryton/trytond/doc/reports.rst

 Replacing existing Tryton styles
 ================================

-TODO: Explaination of how to override `ir.report.get_style_content` to change the default style.
+TODO: Explanation of how to override `ir.report.get_style_content` to change the default style.